Azure/azure-sdk-tools/tools/mock-service-host/README.md

 # Configuration

 You can create a file .env to customize the configurations used at runtime.
-The file .env should be located at:
+The file .env should be located at current working directory, for instance:

 ```
-+-- MY_WORKSPACE
++-- mock-service-host
-|   +-- avs                     // this repo
 |   +-- .env                 // configuration files
 ```

-## Customize avs listen ports
+## Customize mock-service-host listen ports

 Bellow options in .env are available to configure the server to listen specific local TCP ports.